Composting the EU Tech Mess: From #NLnet to #Eurostack

 Metaphors matter, composting the current paths in #AI

 This #AI-meets-copyright consultation is another wave of opportunistic grafting, much like the #crypto mess before it.
 The rhetoric about leveraging AI to “grow the economy” and “improve public services” is justification for a “commons” grab by nasty interests.
-It’s another pushing in the ongoing path of #deathcult worship, 40 years of #neoliberalism, digging us deeper … Continue reading Metaphors matter, composting the current paths in #AI
+It’s the normal pushing in the ongoing path of #deathcult worship, 40 years of #neoliberalism, digging us … Continue reading Metaphors matter, composting the current paths in #AI

 We can now talk about composting, the privatisation of our “commons”

-The Thatcher era in the UK was led by #deathcult privatisations, which are now ripe for contemporary criticism.
-And this criticism could be a useful push for the change and challenge we need.
-Water Companies, privatized in 1989 with promises of efficiency and investment, have since faced continuous scandals over sewage spills, underinvestment, and skyrocketing … Continue reading We can now talk about composting, the privatisation of our “commons”
+The #Thatcher era in the UK pushed #deathcult privatisations, which are now ripe for real and useful contemporary criticism.
+And this criticism could be used for a useful push for the change and challenge we need.
+Water Companies, privatized in 1989 with promises of efficiency and investment, have since faced continuous scandals over sewage spills, … Continue reading We can now talk about composting, the privatisation of our “commons”

 Composting the social mess to balance the change we need